networkx/nx-guides/content/algorithms/traversal/index.md

 ## DFS

-One way to approach it is as follows: from a start node, explore one of its neighbors and continue exploring further down that branch as deep as possible before backtracking.
-Repeat this process for each unvisited neighbor, going deeper into each branch before returning to explore other unvisited options.
-In this manner, you are searching in a 'depth-first' fashion, delving deeply into one branch at a time.
+Depth First Search is a way to approach Graph Traversal as follows: from a start node, explore one of its neighbors and continue exploring further down that branch as deep as possible.
+Then backtrack one node and repeat this process for each unvisited neighbor, going deeper into each branch before returning to explore other unvisited options.
+In this manner, we search in a 'depth-first' fashion, delving deeply into one branch at a time.
 See the pseudocode below:

 +++